Mixed Use Property – 10 Amazing BenefitsFebruary 23, 2019

 Studies reveal that you can charge higher rent on the commercial components of a mixed use property compared to single-use properties.
 Commercial rent typically runs 6 to 12 percent of mixed use property acquisition cost.
 Compare this to the 1 to 4 percent from residential leases.

+Another benefit of mixed use development is the appeal to older generations.
 Seniors are living longer than ever, and they want to make the most of their golden years.
 Once content to rock on the back porch, today’s senior wants to rock out in all sorts of new ways.
-Many gladly downsize from their suburban houses to live in the smaller spaces that mixed use property provides.
+Many gladly downsize from their suburban houses to live in the smaller spaces that mixed-use property provides.
 In return, they have quick access to plenty of amenities without the hassle of driving.
 A short walk to a restaurant or retail store sounds about right to many seniors.
 Investors can attract two large markets – seniors and Millennials – through mixed use development.

 Commercial tenants have a vested interest in maintaining their rental property.
 That’s because they need to attract the public, and a rundown or dirty store is not good for business.
 With a good base of commercial tenants, a mixed use property will require less upkeep by the landlord.
 That can help the NOI of a mixed use property, because you can stretch out some maintenance expenses over a longer time period.
 Another fact of life is that commercial tenants are not likely to call the landlord at 2 a.m. to fix some emergency.
 That too can help keep costs down.